NikolayKanchevski/SierraEngine/README.md

 * [ImGui](https://github.com/ocornut/imgui/) - For the user interface implemented.
 * [ImGuizmo](https://github.com/CedricGuillemet/ImGuizmo/) - For gizmos in the scene view.
 * [EnTT](https://github.com/skypjack/entt/) - For the easy-to-use and incredibly perfomant [entity component system](https://en.wikipedia.org/wiki/Entity_component_system).
-* [Assimp](https://github.com/assimp/assimp/) - For the loading of all kinds of 3D model formats (.obj, .fbx, .dae, etc.).
+* [Assimp](https://github.com/assimp/assimp/) - For the loading of all kinds of 3D modelMatrix formats (.obj, .fbx, .dae, etc.).
 * [Stb](https://github.com/nothings/stb) - For loading image buffer from all kinds of image formats (.jpg, .png, etc.).
 * [FMT](https://fmt.dev/latest/index.html) - For fast and easy string formatting.
 * [SPIRV-Reflect](https://github.com/NikichaTV/SPIRV-Reflect) by [NikichaTV](https://github.com/NikichaTV) - For shader reflection and [OpenGL](https://www.opengl.org)-like engine use (this is a custom version of [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect) with extended functionality).